huggingface/blog/accelerate-v1.md

 ![Sylvain's tweet announcing accelerate](https://raw.githubusercontent.com/muellerzr/presentations/master/talks/ai_dev_2024/sylvain_tweet.JPG)

-Since then, Accelerate has expanded into a multi-faceted library aimed at tackling many of the common problems with both large-scale training and large models in an age where 405 billion parameters are the new language model size.
+Since then, Accelerate has expanded into a multi-faceted library aimed at tackling many of the common problems with both large-scale training and large models in an age where 405 billion parameters (Llama) are the new language model size.
 This involves:

 * [A flexible low-level training API](https://huggingface.co/docs/accelerate/basic_tutorials/migration), allowing for training on 6 different hardware accelerators (CPU, GPU, TPU, XPU, NPU, MLU) while maintaining 99% of your original training loop
 * An easy-to-use [command-line interface](https://huggingface.co/docs/accelerate/basic_tutorials/launch) aimed at configuring and running scripts across different hardware configurations
-* The birthplace of `device_map="auto"` and [Big Model Inference](https://huggingface.co/docs/accelerate/usage_guides/big_modeling), allowing users to not only perform inference on large models but now also aiding in training large models on small compute through techniques like parameter-efficient fine-tuning
+* The birthplace of `device_map="auto"` and [Big Model Inference](https://huggingface.co/docs/accelerate/usage_guides/big_modeling), allowing users to not only perform inference on LLMs but now also aiding in training LLLms on small compute through techniques like parameter-efficient fine-tuning

-These three facets have allowed Accelerate to become the foundation of **nearly every package at Hugging Face**!
+These three facets have allowed Accelerate to become the foundation of **nearly every package at Hugging Face**, including `transformers`, `diffusers`, `peft`, `trl`, and more!

 As the package has been stable for nearly a year, we're excited to announce that as of today we've published **the first release candidates for Accelerate 1.0.0**!